bbsaint590/8-4-task/README.md

 # User Score Card

-This project is a web application built using HTML and CSS to manage and display user scores.
+This project is a web application built using HTML and CSS to display user scores.

 ## Description

-The User Score Card application allows users to view scores.
-It is designed to provide an easy and intuitive interface for managing user scores, demonstating HTML and CSS skills.
+The User Score Card is designed to provide an easy and clear interface for viewing user scores.

 ## Getting Started